Friday November 21 - Sunday November 23

 Students: 12

-Spend three days exploring how to spin and weave plant fibres in this special offering with Simone LeBlanc.
+Spend three days exploring how to process and spin plant fibres in this special offering with Simone LeBlanc.

 Day One: Spinning Bast Fibre